pistasjis/ListenCaddy/readme.md

 			api_key "yourAPIkey" # You can use an environment variable if you'd like.
 If you want to, do "{$YOUR_ENV_VAR_NAME}". banned_uris "/admin|/wp-admin|/.env|/phpMyAdmin/scripts/setup.php" # TODO: add more of these.
 If you want to help, contribute! whitelisted_ips "1.1.1.1|9.9.9.9" #optional
 			abuseipdb_message "This IP accessed the path {{.Path}}, which is banned.
 Powered by ListenCaddy" # Optional.
 This is the message that gets sent to AbuseIPDB as comment.
-You can use {{.Path}} in the message to show the path that was accessed, which utilizes the Go template engine. response_message "{{.Path}} is banned.
+This is the message that gets sent to the client when they accessed a banned path.
+Take a look at Template Options below for some information you can put in your report. response_message "{{.Path}} is banned.
 Powered by ListenCaddy" # Optional.
-This is the message that gets sent to the client when they accessed a banned path..
-You can use {{.Path}} in the message to show the path that was accessed, which utilizes the Go template engine.
+This is the message that gets sent to the client when they accessed a banned path.
+Take a look at Template Options below for some information you can put in your response.
 	}
 }